zriyansh/signoz.io/blog/2022-07-12-container-monitoring-tools.md

 <br></br>

-[New Relic](https://newrelic.com/) is an application monitoring enterprise tool that provides a range of solutions from application monitoring and infrastructure monitoring to log management.
+<a href = "https://newrelic.com/" rel="noopener noreferrer nofollow" target="_blank">New Relic</a> is an application monitoring enterprise tool that provides a range of solutions from application monitoring and infrastructure monitoring to log management.
 It provides flexible and dynamic observability of your entire infrastructure.

 ### Splunk